2023 Best Value Liberal Arts & Humanities Bachelor's Degree Schools in the Rocky Mountains Region

 The average tuition and fees for an out-of-state undergraduate student at UVU are $17,092 a year.

-Read full report on Liberal Arts / Sciences & Humanities at Utah Valley University
+Read full report on Liberal Arts / Sciences & Humanities at Weber State University

 Full Liberal Arts / Sciences & Humanities at Colorado State University - Pueblo Report

-Montana State University - Billings ranked #6 on this year’s Best Value Liberal Arts & Humanities Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the midsize city of Billings, Montana State University - Billings is a public school with a small student population.
+Montana State University - Billings landed the #6 spot in the 2023 rankings for the best value bachelor’s degree liberal arts / sciences and humanities programs.
+Located in the midsize city of Billings, Montana State University - Billings is a public college with a small student population.

 Out-of-state tuition fees for undergraduate students at Montana State University - Billings are $19,352 per year.

-Full Liberal Arts / Sciences & Humanities at Montana State University - Billings Report
+Read full report on Liberal Arts / Sciences & Humanities at Montana State University - Billings

 Colorado State undergraduate students pay an average of $31,470 in tuition and fees each year.

-Colorado State also took the #5 spot in our Best Liberal Arts & Humanities Bachelor’s Degree Schools in the Rocky Mountains Region rankings.
+Colorado State not only placed well in our value ranking, but it is also #5 on our Best Liberal Arts & Humanities Bachelor’s Degree Schools in the Rocky Mountains Region list.

-With a ranking of #9, Utah State University did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the city of Logan, USU is a public college with a very large student population.
+Utah State University did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the small city of Logan, USU is a public college with a very large student population.

 Out-of-state tuition fees for undergraduate students at USU are $23,435 per year.

-Full Liberal Arts / Sciences & Humanities at Colorado Mesa University Report
+Read full report on Liberal Arts / Sciences & Humanities at Colorado Mesa University

 Explore the best liberal arts / sciences and humanities colleges for a specific state in the Rocky Mountains region.